-- Building facades should be articulated through the design of openings, balconies, varied materials, recessed and projected elements, and revealing structural elements. - Building facades should not rely on excessive use of materials to achieve visual interest. - Where buildings that includes a tower component that is separated from adjoining boundaries, ensure the building is designed to be read 'in the round' with articulated facades to each interface. - Upper levels above the podium and roof forms should be integrated with the overall building design. - Building design should minimise the visual bulk of large buildings through significant breaks and recesses in building massing. - Buildings should have a maximum tower length of 45 metres to reduce visual bulk and allow for sharing of views. - Buildings should utilise materials that do not generate glare, and can withstand the effects of weathering. - Incorporate a coastal design aesthetic in the built form and materiality by considering: - Building forms that take cues from the coastal landscape. - Light, natural materials and textures that complement the coastal landscape. - Design features that mitigate the harsher environmental conditions such as feature sun shading devices and canopies. - Additional landscaping that softens the building and integrates with the surrounding coastal landscape. - Where fine-grain subdivision patterns are recommend, development should narrow shopfronts within the shopping strip by incorporating separate ground floor tenancies and vertically and horizontally modulated forms that integrate with the streetscape context.
-Refer to Figure 62.
+- Building facades should be articulated through the design of openings, balconies, varied materials, recessed and projected elements, and revealing structural elements. - Building facades should not rely on excessive use of materials to achieve visual interest. - Where buildings that includes a tower component that is separated from adjoining boundaries, ensure the building is designed to be read 'in the round' with articulated facades to each interface. - Upper levels above the podium and roof forms should be integrated with the overall building design. - Building design should address the visual bulk of large buildings through significant breaks and recesses in building massing. - Buildings should have a maximum tower length of 45 metres to reduce visual bulk and allow for sharing of views. - Buildings should utilise materials that do not generate glare, and can withstand the effects of weathering. - Incorporate a coastal design aesthetic in the built form and materiality by considering: - Building forms that take cues from the coastal landscape. - Light, natural materials and textures that complement the coastal landscape. - Design features that mitigate the harsher environmental conditions such as feature sun shading devices and canopies. - Additional landscaping that softens the building and integrates with the surrounding coastal landscape.